 Governor Gavin Newsom states the other half of the issue quite eloquently.
-“We must map out longer-term strategies … for California’s energy future, to ensure that the cost of climate change doesn’t fall on those least able to afford it,” he said during his Address to the State on February 12, 2019.
+“We must map out longer-term strategies … for California’s energy future, to ensure that the cost of climate change doesn’t fall on those least able to afford it,” he said during his address to the State on February 12, 2019.
 Unrestrained greed has two consequences.
 Firstly, the rich get richer as the poor get poorer.
 Human nature has proven we will give as little as possible to those performing the work.
 Plus, the more power the rich acquire, the more they bend the rules in their favor.
 Secondly, the environment is destroyed in the process.
 All the factories, all the trash, and air pollution are their doing.
 Of course, those who made the money have the best ability to escape the consequences of pollution.

 California’s strategy is to use energy efficiency to solve inequality in an affordable manner.
 Concurrently, efficiency is preventing harm to the environment.
 The California Energy Commission published an Energy Policy Report on the matter to highlight their progress, results, and goals.
-Surely, they received support from other organizations such as California Public Utilities Commission, California Air Resources Board, and Department of Community Services and Development.
+Surely, they received support from other organizations such as the California Public Utilities Commission, California Air Resources Board, and Department of Community Services and Development.
 In Senate Bill 350, they outline a requirement to focus on energy equity.
 Their core objectives are to invest in clean energy, reduce GHGs, support public infrastructure, and increase opportunities in low-income communities.

-Furthermore, they’ve created new funding programs to help single family and multi-family residents install solar panels.
+Furthermore, they’ve created new funding programs to help single-family and multi-family residents install solar panels.
 The CEC even formed a Solar Consumer Task Force.
-It protects customers who were harmed by predatory solar companies, while preventing predatory loans.
+It protects customers who were harmed by predatory solar companies while preventing predatory loans.
 Small businesses haven’t been forgotten, either.
-Go-Biz funds low cost or free consultations and training to under-represented groups.
+Go-Biz funds low-cost or free consultations and training to under-represented groups.
 Truly, our humanity isn’t lost.
-Those most in need, our women, racial minorities, veterans, and disaster affected, are not forgotten.
+Those most in need, our women, racial minorities, veterans, and disaster-affected, are not forgotten.

 Advancing Energy Equity

 Still, California has a long way to go.
 In their detailed report, they define some emerging issues.
 One, they fear the qualifications to access these programs may be too strict.
 Some key proponents stated CalEviroScreen’s definition of a “disadvantaged community” might unintentionally exclude rural and tribal communities.
 For example, the application asks for at least a year of electric bills.
 Well, many rural and tribal communities have never had electricity.
 Another issue is a lack of energy storage.
 Now that energy production is somewhat under control, it’s time for them to develop storage methods.
 Currently, diesel generators are being used in emergency situations.
 Ironically, this is contradicting their green energy goals.
 You can’t solve a problem by using the same thing that caused the problem.
-Likewise, it’s the fossil fuel grid that causes shut offs in the first place.
+Likewise, it’s the fossil fuel grid that causes shut-offs in the first place.

-So, while California has made significant progress on overcoming income obstacles to energy efficiency, there is more to develop.
-There will need to be more pilot programs implemented, where they provide dedicated staff to execute community outreach.
+So, while California has made significant progress in overcoming income obstacles to energy efficiency, there is more to develop.
+There will need to be more pilot programs implemented, that provide dedicated staff to execute community outreach.
 These models provide hard data to study and report.
 Looking ahead, the State continues to develop a method of prioritization.
 It’s amazing what they accomplish by looking past the bottom line.
 California is proving it’s possible to make smart business investments without being cut-throat.
 Everyone can and should have access to clean energy.
 Evolution occurs most effectively when we all work together.